 The exhaust fan installations are located at the surface openings of exhaust shafts for emplacement area ventilation.
 Typically, for an emplacement side exhaust shaft, there are two fans operating in parallel, sized to provide the desired airflow.
 The fans provide the design basis airflow with margin.
 The fans are variable pitch, axial flow, and are driven by variable-speed motors.
 These characteristics allow flexibility to supply air to a varying number of emplacement drifts as emplacement operations advance to successive drifts and panels over time and as the number of loaded drifts increases.
 Airflow rates through individual emplacement drifts are controlled with airflow regulators located in the turnout bulkheads at the entrances to the turnouts.
 The design includes louvers at each fan for isolation purposes, for single-fan operation as the air volume requirements vary during waste emplacement operations, or for ventilation system maintenance.
 The fans are sized to provide a range of airflow rates that accommodate heat removal and other operational needs for a fully loaded repository.
-Airflow rate provided to a fully loaded drift is a nominal 32,000 cfm (15 m3/s) for the range of acceptable emplacement drift thermal line loads up to 2.0 kW/m.
+Airflow rates to a single drift can be varied from zero to a maximum of 100,000 cfm (47 m3/s).
+The airflow rate provided to a fully loaded drift is a nominal 32,000 cfm (15 m3/s) for the range of acceptable emplacement drift thermal line loads up to 2.0 kW/m.

 The total power required for the ventilation fans at each exhaust shaft for the preclosure period is approximately 1,800 hp, or 900 hp per fan.
-Three of the exhaust fans will be connected to diesel standby power generators (Section 1.4.1.1.3).
+Three of the exhaust fans will be connected to diesel standby power generators (Section 1.4.1.1.1.3).
 Additionally, exhaust fan installations will be provided with connections for mobile diesel backup power generators to maintain repository airflow patterns during a major network power failure or during a power supply interruption to the subsurface facility.